cafeibit/Hadoop-Spark-Data-Engineering/README.md

          7) High elasticity of data sharding.

-  * What are the pitfalls of RDDs?
+  * What are the pitfalls of RDDs

           1) Fine-grained write and update operations (such as web crawlers) are not supported, and spark writes data in coarse-grained terms.
 The so-called coarse-grained is to write data in batches, in order to improve efficiency.
 However, reading data is fine-grained, which means that it can be read one by one.

           2) Incremental iterative calculation is not supported, but Flink does

-  * What are the types of data locality in Spark?
+  * What are the types of data locality in Spark

     There are three types of data locality in Spark:

           1) PROCESS_LOCAL refers to reading data cached on the local node

           2) NODE_LOCAL refers to reading the local node hard disk data